BOAR BEISSER FAQS

 A- YES, When it comes to producing high quality working dogs you must be selective!
 At 3-4 weeks old we evaluate the litter, any pup that shows signs of mental or physical weaknesses is separated from the breeding quality lineup.

 15. Q- Do your pups come with a Guarantee?

 17. Q- Is the Boar Beisser a Bandogge (or Bandog)?

-A- No. The boar Beisser has absolutely nothing to do with any Bandog program.
+A- NO. The Boar Beisser has absolutely nothing to do with any Bandog program.
 The Boar Beisser is a distinct breed, with it's own unique history, breed standard, purposes, & breeding criteria.
 The Boar Beisser has developed completely Separate from any of the myriad of breeding programs calling their new breed "Bandog".
 I've heard it said in recent times that the "new definition" for Bandogge is any dog with bulldog x mastiff heritage, well by that definition the Bullmastiff, Fila Brasileiro, Tosa Inu, Presa Canario, & Argentinian Dogo are all Bandogges.
-This would be like calling all dogs with a fighting history "Pit Bulls".
+This would be like calling all dogs with a fighting history a "Pit Bull".
 See how confusing that would be?
 For all intents & purposes there really isn't a good reason to refer to the Boar Beisser as a Bandog anyways, from the very beginning the breed has been referred to as Boar Beisser, Registered as Boar Beisser, & Trademarked as Boar Beisser.
 Although there are many reason's why the Boar Beisser is not a bandog, the most fundamental difference is the fact that you can mix ANYTHING with a bulldog & call it a bandog, however you can only produce a Boar Beisser by breeding one registered Boar Beisser to another registered Boar Beisser!